Find the general solution of the second-order differential equation

 If the solution is not valid everywhere, describe the interval on which it is valid.

 The general solution of the homogeneous equation

 is given by Theorem 8.7 with and .
-This gives us ; hence, and we have
+This gives us ; hence,

 So, we obtain particular solutions of the of the homogeneous equation and (by taking and , respectively).
 We want to apply Theorem 8.9 (on page 330 of Apostol).
 From that theorem we have